technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // There exist an exception for the first case.
 When used to specialize a gener-
 // ic type in a function signature, a variadic version of that type cannot be
 // made because it doesn't make any sense.
 What can be done instead is using the
-// `(T...)` syntax to explicitly transform the Variadic Generic into a tuple.
+// `(T...)` syntax to explicitly transform the Variadic Generic into a tuple
+// (more on this later).
 // =============================================================================

 extension Variadic3 {